iamromandev/ai/README.md

-# A handfull note on AI created with LOVE.
+# A minimal note on AI created with LOVE.

 ### Gradient Descent